Achieving Financial Independence

 You now need to document your income and expenses into a workable format that you can refer to on an ongoing basis.
 If you are a wiz at spreadsheets you can spend time creating your budget planner in Excel.
 To do this, you would create a table with the categories down the left of the spreadsheet and the weeks and/or months of the year along the top.
 You will need at least five major categories, which include: income, savings, essential expenses, necessary expenses and lifestyle expenses.

 Alternatively, you can access a free budget planner, such as the one found on the Governments Money Website or you might like to consider something like the ‘5 Minute Manager’, both of which come with instructions.
 There are also plenty of Apps that you can use to support you with your budgeting.

 Once you start working within your budget, I recommend reviewing it every three months within the first 12 months to see where you may need to tweak your expenditure so that you stay on track.
 You may even find that you are able to save more than you first anticipated.

 Investing in the share market

 Once you start saving, you have the opportunity to significantly accelerate your wealth by investing in shares, for example.
 Do you know that if you invest in the top 10 shares on the Australian market over any ten-year period, your return including dividends, and before tax, would be around 10 percent per annum?
 Compared to bank interest, investing in the share market has the potential to achieve your financial goals much sooner than you otherwise would.
-If investing in the share market is something that interests you, then I encourage you to read learn to trade shares – what to do to succeed and how to invest in shares with little money.
+If investing in the share market is something that interests you, then I encourage you to read learn how to trade stocks and how to invest in shares with little money.